JiveOff/roPresence/README.md

 ## Making the game name show

-You will have to update your Privacy settings to make public or just like the following:
+You will have to update your Privacy settings to make it public or just like the following:

 <img src="https://raw.githubusercontent.com/JiveOff/roPresence/master/img/Privacy.png" alt="Privacy settings"/>